 We engage directly with our customers through contact centres, dedicated account managers, sales support units, business processing and servicing, face-to-face advice (where possible), mobile phone apps and telephone technical support teams.
 The development of our digital proposition, specifically our digital health app, Pulse by Prudential, has enabled us to give our customers a greater range of services, including through partnerships with others.
+This is described in more detail in our Strategic report on page 24.
 We are attracting a younger demographic and are able to respond quickly to emerging needs.
 For example, we responded to the pandemic by providing free, limited-time Covid-19 cover for new or existing customers or Pulse users in a number of markets.
 The Board has actively discussed and supported the evolution of the digital strategy throughout 2020.